Category Archives: Hammer Horror

 Assumptions as to which character’s motivations are devious begin to unravel.
 The illustrious dialogue crackles with spunk so that by the time we figure out what is going on we scratch our heads in disbelief finally surrendering to the film’s manipulations.

-Only once or twice I thought the setup was too contrived, but just as quickly tabled the inquisition instead of choosing to revel in the story.
+Once or twice I thought the setup was too contrived, but just as quickly tabled the inquisition instead of choosing to revel in the story.

 The more than adequate cast performs their roles with professionalism and energy, always careful to make the unbelievable believable.
-Any film starring the legendary Christopher Lee is worthy of praise despite the actor only has a supporting role.
+Any film starring the legendary Christopher Lee is worthy of praise despite the actor only having a supporting role.

 Justice is eventually served though as his character becomes central to the plot.

-A fun fact is that Lee was quoted as saying: “Taste of Fear was the best film that I was in that Hammer ever made.
+A fun fact is that Lee was quoted as saying: “Taste of Fear was the best film I was in that Hammer ever made.
 It had the best director, the best cast, and the best story.”
 This is not to be easily dismissed given the actor’s catalog of treasures.

 A forgotten delight, Taste of Fear (1961) is a prime example of a film that does everything correctly.